 Grade: New oak railway sleepers are classified as landscaping grade, as opposed to furniture or beam grade.
 That means that although they are mainly square cut, they may have some rounded or waney edges, or cracks or imperfections.
-Like all freshly cut landscaping railway sleepers they have been cut in the last 6 months and are still seasoning or drying out , as opposed to kiln dried oak furniture oak which is slowly heated in driers over weeks, and would require a second mortgage at the very least!
+Like all 'green' or freshly cut landscaping railway sleepers they have been cut in the last 6 months and are still seasoning or drying out , as opposed to kiln dried oak furniture oak which is slowly heated in driers over weeks, and would require a second mortgage at the very least!
 See description below.

 Colour: Ranging from yellowy gold to silver grey.
 The pictures above show how the new oak railway sleepers change from a gold colour, to a blotchy, darker, 'stained' look, & finally to a silver grey as it seasons.
 This natural cycle of seasoning will take 4 - 12 months, depending on sunlight & location of the new oak railway sleepers.
 Picture no. 7 shows the difference between a replacement 'fresh cut' railway sleeper, and one that was installed 6 months before.

 Weight: Can be heavy to lift, especially the 2.6m x 250mm x 150mm size new oak railway sleepers which can weigh as much as 100 kilos.
 Bear this in mind when you are ordering your particular size of railway sleeper.
 How do I plan to carry the new oak railway sleepers into position? (e.g. the back of a garden).
 You'll need at least two willing people, and the possibility of bribery or cohersion.